pirsch-analytics/pirsch/README.md

 ## How does it work?

 Pirsch generates a unique fingerprint for each visitor.
 The fingerprint is a hash of the visitors IP, User-Agent, the date, and a salt.
-The date guarantees that the data is separated by day, so visitors can only be tracked for up to one day.

 Each time a visitor opens your page, Pirsch will store a hit.
 The hits are analyzed using the `Analyzer` to extract meaningful data.